Indonesia (Republic of Indonesia)

 Ijen Crater acidic lake.

-We climbed back to the top of the crater to admire this magnificent view a little longer.
-Only now you realize how huge the crater is and so is the lake.
 In the bottom of the crater local miners are digging sulphur from the active vents at Ijen.
 The whole area is covered with a smoke coming out form the underground, as the liquid red sulphur erupts from the vents and in contact with air cools to a yellow color.
 The choking smoke is terribke so you better wear a mask, otherwise it would be difficult to breathe properly.

-Sulfur mining at the Ijen Crater.
+Sulphur mining at Ijen Crater.

 Hiking Ijen Crater Lake in Indonesia